Devanshi-Bavaria/NexChat/README.md

-# QuasarChat
+# NexChat

-QuasarChat is a real-time chat application that allows users to communicate with each other.
+NexChat is a real-time chat application that allows users to communicate with each other.
 It supports one-on-one messaging and provides a simple and intuitive user interface.

 ## Features